MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 ### Build the C Project

-This section is Platform specific.
-Please consult the documentation of the imported Platform for how to proceed in details.

 * Open the Platform C project into the C IDE
 * Compile and link the project

+Please consult the documentation of the imported Platform for more details on the proceedings.

-A similar linker error than the following shall appear in the C IDE console view:
+A similar linker error than the one below should appear in the C IDE console view:

 ```
 Undefined symbol Java_com_mycompany_MyLib_factorial0 (referred from microejapp.o).
 ```